ayymart/AMException/README.md

 # AMException
-Header-only C exception handling macros using setjmp / longjmp.
+C exception handling macros using setjmp / longjmp.
 Aims to behave as one would expect coming from a language with native exception support.
 Inspired by http://groups.di.unipi.it/~nids/docs/longjump_try_trow_catch.html, with improvements (bolded below).

 Supports: